 Eric also worked as a Music Supervisor and Assistant Producer for MAS (Music and Strategy) alongside Executive Producer Gabe McDonough, working on music supervision for advertising and branding.
 In a short amount of time, Eric has music supervised for brands such as Netflix, Coach, Miller Lite, Intel, Verizon, Ford, Nest, and many more.

 Currently, Eric is the Music Supervisor for Activision Blizzard.
 For over 30 years, Activision has been making some of the most recognizable games such as Call of Duty, Skylanders, Guitar Hero, World of Warcraft, and Tony Hawk.
-Previously, Eric worked as the Music Coordinator for the department and cleared over 500 songs for Guitar Hero TV (part of the Guitar Hero Live relaunch in 2015), as well as being part of the team that won "Best Music Supervision in a Video Game" at the Guild of Music Supervisor Awards.
-After leaving the company to work with Music and Strategy for almost 2 years, Eric returned to Activision Blizzard to take on the role of Music Supervisor.
+He worked on the 2015 relaunch of Guitar Hero Live, clearing over 500 songs for the game.
+That same year, the music team won "Best Music Supervision in a Video Game" at the Guild of Music Supervisor Awards.

-Besides music, Eric is also an avid runner and competitive athlete, having completed 3 marathons, 3 half marathons, a 100 mile bike ride, and a triathlon.
-He lives in Encino, CA with his wife, Elissa, and 2 dogs: Ted and Penny.
+Besides music, Eric is also a 4-time marathon runner, and a lifelong fan of Star Wars, superheroes, and comedy.
+He lives in Woodland Hills, CA with his wife, Elissa, and 2 dogs: Ted and Penny.